 3. Maximize Your Social Security Benefit: The longer you wait to start Social Security, the bigger your monthly check will be.
 Use a break even Social Security calculator to figure out the best time to start benefits and see what impact this has on your overall retirement plan by inputting the data into the NewRetirement retirement calculator.

 4. Have an Overall Retirement Plan: While retirees today are probably overly dependent on Social Security benefits, there are a lot of options for achieving a secure retirement plan — regardless of Social Security.

 The NewRetirement retirement calculator can help you discover opportunities.
 Explore options like reducing expenses, tapping home equity or working a little bit longer and immediately see the impact on your current and future finances.
-This tool was recently named a best retirement calculator by the by the American Association of Individual Investor’s (AAII).
+This tool was recently named a best retirement calculator by the American Association of Individual Investors (AAII).